marioalpizarv/portfolio/ReadMe.txt

 previous temperature data from a few years back.
 This analysis achieves an accuracy of 2.6 celsius degrees on forecasts.

+Physics-Informed Neural Networks (PINNs) learn solutions to physical systems by enforcing differential equations, boundary conditions, and initial conditions directly in their loss function.
+Unlike data-only models, they combine measurements with the underlying physics.
+This project includes demonstrations for a 1D vibrating string, a 2D heat equation, and a 2D electromagnetic wave, showing how PINNs can recover both the fields and physical parameters even from limited or noisy data.

 ========================================================================================================
 Detalied description of each file: